bhushankhope/StreamCrew/README.md

 # ADS-Project backend service.

+Make sure you have ports 3306 and 6379 free

 To run just the service in your local -
 1. pip install -r requirements.txt
 2. uvicorn main:app --reload